vedph/cadmus-doc/migration/graph/mappings.md

 So, here:

-- the _first event_ represents an event of type _birth_, which took place at Arezzo in 1304, with a couple of related entities for the parents (mother and father).
+- the _first event_ represents an event of type _birth_, which took place at Arezzo in 1304-07-20, with a couple of related entities for the parents (mother and father).
 The person who was born (Petrarca) is implicit, as the events part is inside a person item which represents Petrarca.

-- the _second event_ represents an event of type _death_, which took place at Arquà in 1374.
+- the _second event_ represents an event of type _death_, which took place at Arquà in 1374-07-18 (or 19).
 Again, the person took out of existence by this event is implicit.

 ### Sample Mappings